 But the internet seems to have swung things in complete reverse.
 For the sake of being well-liked, people are willing to knot themselves in whatever pose the mob demands.
 Then apologize profusely for failing to hold the shape.

 I don't know how we let this happen, but I know it's wrong.
-Sure, no matter what we do, someday we will die.
-Nevertheless, each of our choices have can profound impact on the lives of those around us.
+No matter what we do, someday we will die.
+Isn't it right to have the greatest positive impact we can?

 Sometimes it takes a great many small choices by a great many people.
-But sometimes chance decides that one small choice will shake the earth.
+But sometimes fate decides that one small choice will shake the earth.

 So why waste your life on being well-liked?
-Why, when you can invest those years in making the world a better place?
+Why spoil your limited time on frozen, as demanded by others?
+Why, when you can invest your life in making the world a better place?

 Don't be a dummy.
 Don't strike a pose.